Ctpurnell/WeatherDash/README.md

 ## Installation

-Navagate to [https://ctpurnell.github.io/WeatherDash/] and typr the City you are searching for.
+Navagate to [https://ctpurnell.github.io/WeatherDash/] and type the City you are searching for.

 ## Usage